Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 Chart and Axis Titles

 The Series category lets you choose the colors for the points in the Scatter plot.
-This becomes even more helpful when you want to compare different variable distributions in one scatter chart.
+This becomes even more helpful when you want to compare different variable distributions in one scatter chart from two or more sets of data.

-You can also check the Error bars option to see how reliable or ‘on-trend’ each data point is.
+You can also check the Error bars option to add error bars and see how reliable or ‘on-trend’ each data point is.

 Legend